JanNordskog/Greenhouse-2023/README.md

     mvn clean package javafx:run

-If this doesn't work you have to run our server class first and then run controlpanelstarter
+If this doesn't work you have to run GreenhouseGuiStarter first and then run controlpanelstarter

 ## Installing
 To install the `.jar` file that can be used for running our game engine, run the following command: